- Instrument Concertmaster, First Violin

 Jonathan first became a professional orchestra musician at age 15, joining the second violins of the Norfolk (VA) Symphony, which has since become the Virginia Symphony.
-His training came from Oberlin Conservatory, The Eastman School of Music, and Indiana University.
-Prior to assuming the concertmaster chair in Des Moines, Jonathan served as acting concertmaster and as a member of the first violins in the Rhode Island Philharmonic Orchestra.
-Now in his 27th season with the Des Moines Symphony, he is its longest serving concertmaster, and still loves the passion and precision this kind of work requires, as well as contributing to the great performances audiences in this growing city enjoy.
+His professional training came from Oberlin Conservatory, The Eastman School of Music, and Indiana University, where he studied with renowned concertmaster Josef Gingold.
+Prior to assuming the concertmaster chair in Des Moines, Jonathan was acting concertmaster of the Rhode Island Philharmonic Orchestra.

 Member of the Orchestra since